-Within the City of Portsmouth's MS4 area, the Upper and Lower Sagamore Creek segments are the only water bodies listed as impaired for total nitrogen according to the approved 2020/22 303(d) list and subject to the 2017 MS4 Permit Appendix H. The Back Channel is also listed as impaired as not fully supporting aquatic life based on the results of Estuarine Bioassessments.
-Sagamore Creek also drains into the Back Channel and thus was included in this assessment for future potential stormwater BMP retrofits.
-However, the primary focus was to identify potential locations for future total nitrogen (TN) load reductions in the Sagamore Creek watershed, which includes eight smaller additional tributaries.
+Within the City of Portsmouth's MS4 area, the Upper and Lower Sagamore Creek segments are the only water bodies listed as impaired for total nitrogen according to the approved 2020/2022 303(d) list and subject to the 2017 MS4 Permit Appendix H. Therefore, the primary focus was to identify potential locations for future total nitrogen (TN) load reductions in the Sagamore Creek watershed, which includes eight smaller additional tributaries.

-The three structural BMPs within the Sagamore Creek watershed that the City currently owns and maintains, two of which were constructed in 2021, are estimated to treat approximately 66 acres of impervious area and result an estimated nitrogen load reduction of 805.6 lbs./year.
-This is an initial significant reduction representing approximately 10% of the total estimated TN load of 7,876.3 lbs./yr. for the entire Sagamore Creek / Back Channel watershed.
+The three structural BMPs within the Sagamore Creek watershed that the City currently owns and maintains, two of which were constructed in 2021, are estimated to treat approximately 66 acres of impervious area and result an estimated nitrogen load reduction of 805.6 lbs/yr.
+This is an initial significant reduction representing approximately 11% of the total estimated TN load of 7,181 lbs/yr for the entire Sagamore Creek.

-The total estimated nitrogen load reduction for the five locations of potential future structural BMPs within the Sagamore Creek and Back Channel watersheds as approximately 116.7 lbs./year.
-The total costs for installing all five of these BMPs range from approximately \$480,000 for gravel wetlands, and \$854,000 for biofiltration with ISR, which results in an estimated capital cost range of approximately \$4,100 to \$7,300 per lb. of TN/year reduced.
+The total estimated nitrogen load reduction for the five locations of potential future structural BMPs within the Sagamore Creek watershed is approximately 101 lbs/yr.
+The total costs for installing all five of these BMPs range from approximately \$440,000 for gravel wetlands, and \$780,000 for biofiltration with ISR, which results in an estimated capital cost range of approximately \$4,500 to \$7,100 per lb of TN/yr reduced.

-Other non-structural BMPs that the City has implemented includes switching to an organic based source of fertilizer, street sweeping, catch basin cleaning and then annual yard waste/ leaf cleanup, which are estimated to result in annual nitrogen load reduction of approximately 1,135 lbs.
-TN/year, based on data provided in the City's Draft initial Element C Plan prepared for the Great Bay Total Nitrogen General Permit.
-However, this estimate includes areas beyond the Back Channel / Sagamore Creek watershed.
+Other non-structural BMPs that the City has implemented includes switching to an organic based source of fertilizer, street sweeping, catch basin cleaning and then annual yard waste/ leaf cleanup, which are estimated to result in annual nitrogen load reduction of approximately 1,135 lbs TN/yr, based on data provided in the City's Draft initial Element C Plan prepared for the Great Bay Total Nitrogen General Permit.
+However, this estimate includes areas beyond the Sagamore Creek watershed.

 Future non-structural BMPs could include a combination of a public fertilizer education campaign and more frequent good housekeeping measures.
 Enhanced public education programs with assistance from social marketing and behavioral specialists could be quite cost-effective in reducing lawn fertilizer.
-As discussed herein, based on the total annual TN load of approximately 16,000 lbs./year estimated to be contributed from lawn fertilizer usage by the 2014 NHDES GPNNPS study, a potential 15% reduction in this TN load would represent approximately 2,400 lbs.
-TN/year and even a 5% reduction represents approximately 800 lbs.TN/year.
-Even a nominal 5% reduction and assuming an overall one-time cost of \$200,000, world result in an estimated cost per lb. of TN reduced at \$250, which is much lower than that expected for structural BMPs.
+As discussed herein, based on the total annual TN load of approximately 16,000 lbs/yr estimated to be contributed from lawn fertilizer usage by the 2014 NHDES GPNNPS study, a potential 15% reduction in this TN load would represent approximately 2,400 lbs TN/yr and even a 5% reduction represents approximately 800 lbs TN/yr.
+Even a nominal 5% reduction and assuming an overall one-time cost of \$200,000, world result in an estimated cost per lb of TN reduced at \$250, which is much lower than that expected for structural BMPs.
 The cost may be higher if ongoing annual education efforts were needed.